 - Meanwhile, prepare an ice bath with about a tray's worth of ice and enough water to completely submerge the eggs.

 - Remove the eggs with a slotted spoon and place immediately in ice bath.

-- Allow to sit for 5 minutes in bath.
+- Allow to sit for at least 10 minutes in bath.

 - Peel gently, preferably under running cold running water.

 - I used large eggs for this.
 If you use smaller eggs, you may need to cook for less time (or more for extra large eggs).

 - Nutrition information is for one egg with no oil, since most of the oil stays in the water.